AdarshJoshi20/command-line-tool/README.md

 This is a command line tool built with Python that takes either a text input or a file path as a parameter and returns a summary of the text using the Ollama API and Qwen2 model.
+The "stoicism.txt" is the file to be summarized.
+The screenshot is the resultant summary of the file "stoicism.txt"

 **Features:**
 Summarize text directly provided as input.